nim-lang/Nim/doc/manual.rst

   var m2: AffineTransform2D[string] # Error, `string` is not a `Number`

 Please note that ``static T`` is just a syntactic convenience for the underlying generic type ``static[T]``.
-This means that you can omit the type param to obtain the type class of all values, known at compile-time and you can restrict the matched values by instantiating ``static`` with another type class.
+The type param can be omitted to obtain the type class of all values known at compile-time.
+A more specific type class can be created by instantiating ``static`` with another type class.

 You can force the evaluation of a certain expression at compile-time by